Azure-Samples/azure-cosmos-java-sql-api-samples/migration-guide.md

 ### Java SDK 4.0 implements **Direct Mode** in Async and Sync APIs

-If you are user of the "Legacy" Sync Java SDK 2.x.x note that a **Direct** **ConnectionMode** based on TCP is implemented in Java SDK 4.0 for both the Async and Sync APIs.
+If you are user of the "Legacy" Sync Java SDK 2.x.x note that a **Direct** **ConnectionMode** based on TCP (as opposed to HTTP) is implemented in Java SDK 4.0 for both the Async and Sync APIs.

 ## Important API changes